-- Review and approve this policy at each review and hold the Headteacher to account for its implementation. - Appoint a safeguarding AAC member/governor to oversee safeguarding compliance and the effectiveness of this policy. - Read and understand Keeping Children Safe in Education, and review this guidance at least annually. - Engage with safeguarding training, including training at induction, that equips the governing body with the skills to provide strategic challenges in relation to safeguarding. - Be aware of the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), which place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
-In addition, adhere to the ICO guidance, which includes information about the obligations and how to comply with these. - Review the filtering and monitoring system and processes to ensure compliance with Keeping Children Safe in Education.
+- Review and approve this policy at each review and hold the headteacher to account over its implementation. - Appoint a safeguarding governor to oversee safeguarding compliance and the effectiveness of this policy. - Read and understand Keeping Children Safe in Education, and review this guidance at least annually. - Engage with safeguarding training, including training at induction, that equips the governing body with the skills to provide strategic challenge in relation to safeguarding. - Review the filtering and monitoring system and processes to ensure compliance with Keeping Children Safe in Education.

-All staff
+5.3 All staff

-Receive appropriate safeguarding and child protection training, including online safety, which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
+- Receive appropriate safeguarding and child protection training including online safety which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring. - Receive safeguarding updates regularly through staff training, weekly safeguarding drop in meetings and at least annually that provide the relevant skills and knowledge to safeguard children effectively. - Understand the local early help process and staff's role in relation to it and the circumstances students may be in who might benefit from this as listed in part 1 of KCSIE. - Understand the process for making referrals to local authority children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (child protection) that may follow a referral, along with the role they might be expected to play in such assessments, for example supporting the safeguarding team with collecting information for enquiries or multi-agency meetings. - Understand that the process for making referrals locally is Trafford's Childrens' First Response. - Know what to do if a child tells them they are being abused, exploited, or neglected and to maintain an appropriate level of confidentiality.

-- Receive safeguarding updates regularly through staff training and at least annually that provide the relevant skills and knowledge to safeguard children effectively. - Understand the local early help process and staff's role in relation to it and the circumstances students may be in who might benefit from this, as listed in part 1 of KCSIE.1 - Understand the process for making referrals to local authority children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (child protection) that may follow a referral, along with the role they might be expected to play in such assessments, for example supporting the safeguarding team with collecting information for enquiries or multi-agency meetings. - Understand that the process for making referrals locally is Trafford's Children's First Responses and Salford Local Authority Designated Officer (LADO): 0161 603 4350 / 4445. - know what to do if a child tells them they are being abused, exploited, or neglected, and to maintain an appropriate level of confidentiality. - Know not to promise a child that they will not tell anyone about a report of any form of abuse. - Reassure victims that they are being taken seriously and assure them that they are not causing a problem by reporting. - Be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/ or they may not recognise their experiences as harmful.
-This should not prevent professional curiosity and discussions with the DSL. - Know the indicators of abuse and neglect and exercise professional curiosity and that such issues are rarely standalone ones. - Be aware of extra-familial and/ or contextual risks which occur outside of the families, e.g., sexual abuse, domestic abuse, criminal exploitation, serious youth violence, county lines and radicalisation. - Be aware that technology is a significant component in many safeguarding and wellbeing issues and the risks young people face online. - Know how to report concerns about safeguarding practices within the Trust via whistleblowing procedures or other means. - Know how to report concerns if staff have a safeguarding concern or an allegation is made about another member of staff (including supply staff, volunteers, and contractors) harming or posing a risk of harm to children through the following process: - Headteacher
+- Know not to promise a child that they will not tell anyone about a report of any form of abuse. - Reassure victims that they are being taken seriously and assure them that they are not causing a problem by reporting. - Be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/ or they may not recognise their experiences as harmful.
+This should not prevent professional curiosity and discussions with the DSL. - Know the indicators of abuse and neglect and exercise professional curiosity and that such issues are rarely standalone ones. - Be aware of extra-familial and/ or contextual risks which occur outside of the families e.g., sexual abuse, domestic abuse, criminal exploitation, serious youth violence, county lines and radicalisation. - Be aware that technology is a significant component in many safeguarding and wellbeing issues and the risks young people face online. - Know how to report concerns about safeguarding practices within the school via whistleblowing procedures or other means. - Know how to report concerns if staff have a safeguarding concern, or an allegation is made about another member of staff (including supply staff, volunteers, and contractors) harming or posing a risk of harm to children through the following process: - Headteacher - o Concerns about the Headteacher to the chair of Advisory Committee, and - The ability to report directly to the LADO where there is a conflict of interest. - Read and understand Part 1, Part 5 and Annex B of Keeping Children in Education, and review this guidance at least annually. - Attend and engage with induction training, including reading and understanding our: - Child Protection Policy - Behaviour Support Policy and the measures taken to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - the Staff Code of Conduct Policy - o safeguarding response to children who go missing from education